Congenital erythropoietic porphyria

 Individuals with CEP may not have all of the problems described in this leaflet as the severity of the condition varies.
-Usually, the disease presents with symptoms or signs soon after birth or in early childhood, but sometimes onset of disease is delayed until the teenage years or early adulthood.
+Usually, the condition presents with symptoms or signs soon after birth or in early childhood, but sometimes the onset of symptoms is not until the teenage years or early adulthood.

 - Red urine is usually the first sign noticed in newborn babies with CEP.
 The intensity of the redness can vary from day to day.

-- The skin is very sensitive to light, especially direct sunlight, it may cause blisters or ulcers, which heal to leave scars.
-This most commonly happens at sun-exposed sites, for example the backs of the hands, the face, ears and nose; the eyes may also be sensitive to bright sunlight or artificial light that can cause ulcers and scarring.
-With time, some patients lose their eyelashes, making their eyes easily irritated by small particles of dust and fibre.
+- The skin is very sensitive to light, especially direct sunlight, it may cause blisters or ulcers, which heal and leave scars.
+This most commonly happens where the skin is exposed to the sun, for example the backs of the hands, the face, ears and nose.
+The eyes may also be sensitive to bright sunlight or artificial light that can cause ulcers and scarring.
+Some patients may eventually lose their eyelashes, making their eyes easily irritated by small particles of dust and fibre.

-- Increased fragility of sun-exposed skin can lead to scarring and disfigurement on affected skin such as the face (the ears, nose, mouth) and the hands.
+- Increased fragility of sun-exposed skin can lead to scarring and disfigurement on affected skin such as the face, (ears, nose, mouth)and the hands.